 Our competitive position depends on our ability to achieve market acceptance for our products, develop new products, implement production and marketing plans, secure regulatory approval for products under development, demonstrate clinical and economic effectiveness, obtain and maintain reimbursement coverage and funding under Medicare, Medicaid, private and public health insurers and foreign governmental health systems, obtain patent protection and produce products consistently in sufficient quantities to meet demand.
 We may need to develop new applications for our products to remain competitive.
 Technological advances by one or more of our current or future competitors or their achievement of superior reimbursement from Medicare, Medicaid, private and public health insurers and foreign governmental health systems could render our present or future products obsolete or uneconomical.
 Our future success will depend upon our ability to compete effectively against current technology as well as to respond effectively to technological advances, changes in customers' requirements, or changes in payor or regulatory evidence requirements.
 Additionally, purchasing decisions of our customers may be based on clinical evidence or comparative effectiveness studies and, because of our vast array of products, we might not be able to fund the studies necessary to gain entry or maintain our position or provide the required information to compete effectively.
 Other companies may have more resources available to fund such studies.
 For example, competitors have launched and have been developing products to compete with our dural repair products, extremity reconstruction implants, regenerative skin, neuro critical care monitors and ultrasonic tissue ablation devices, among others.
-Further, in the current environment of managed care, consolidation among health care providers, increased competition, and declining reimbursement rates, we have been increasingly required to compete effectively or continue our level of success in the area
+Further, in the current environment of managed care, consolidation among health care providers, increased competition, and declining reimbursement rates, we have been increasingly required to compete on the basis of price.
+Competitive pressures could adversely affect our profitability.
+Given these factors, we cannot guarantee that we will be able to compete effectively or continue our level of success in the areas in which we compete.